Sygil-Dev/sygil-webui/README.md

 ### LSDR

 Download **LDSR** [project.yaml](https://heibox.uni-heidelberg.de/f/31a76b13ea27482981b4/?dl=1) and [model last.cpkt](https://heibox.uni-heidelberg.de/f/578df07c8fc04ffbadf3/?dl=1).
-Rename last.ckpt to model.ckpt and place both under `sygil-webui/models/ldsr/`
+Rename `last.ckpt` to `model.ckpt` and place both under `sygil-webui/models/ldsr/`

 ### GoBig, and GoLatent *(Currently on the Gradio version Only)*

-More powerful upscalers that uses a seperate Latent Diffusion model to more cleanly upscale images.
+More powerful upscalers that uses a separate Latent Diffusion model to more cleanly upscale images.

-Please see the [Image Enhancers Documentation](docs/6.image_enhancers.md) to learn more.
+Please see the [Post-Processing Documentation](https://sygil-dev.github.io/sygil-webui/docs/post-processing) to learn more.

 -----